 As per the working mechanism, Tor established the connection first with ISP.
 This way, your ISP monitor and throttle your connection.

-Furthermore, they put your IP in suspicious profiles records.
+Furthermore, they put your IP in suspicious profile records.
 In simple, your ISP does know when you use the Tor network.

-Before installing and using the Tor browser, it’s crucial to use VPN for safe and secure access.
+Before installing and using the Tor browser, VPN is crucial for safe and secure access.

 - Install VPN First.
 Here is the compatible VPN with Tor